-Acute bacterial meningitis is a life-threatening infection of the Received: 12 September 2021 membranes lining the brain.
-The causative organisms vary according to age and immune status and include group B streptococcus, Accepted: 13 November 2021 Escherichia coli, Listeria monocytogenes, Haemophilus influenzae, Key words Neisseria Streptococcus pneumoniae, meningitidis and Staphylococcus aureus.
-Neisseria meningitidis is the primary cause of Bacterial meningitis, meningitis epidemics and historically has been the main cause of children. adolescents. bacterial meningitis in the African Meningitis Belt (AMB).
-Antibiotic review treatment including duration of therapy depends on the causative organism.
+Bacterial meningitis, children, adolescents, review Acute bacterial meningitis is a life-threatening infection of the membranes lining the brain.
+The causative organisms vary according to age and immune status and include group B streptococcus, Escherichia coli, Listeria monocytogenes, Haemophilus influenzae, Neisseria Streptococcus pneumoniae, meningitidis and Staphylococcus aureus.
+Neisseria meningitidis is the primary cause of meningitis epidemics and historically has been the main cause of bacterial meningitis in the African Meningitis Belt (AMB).
+Antibiotic treatment including duration of therapy depends on the causative organism.
 The recent introduction of a meningococcal conjugate vaccine directed against serogroup A Neisseria meningitidis in childhood immunisation programmes in the AMB has been remarkably successful dramatically reducing the incidence of serogroup A meningitis.